Create Digital Content

 Consider students who may have different cultural backgrounds.
 Be careful not to make assumptions about what your students already know based on how they look or how they speak.
 Provide students in your class the necessary background knowledge to decode any vocabulary or references in your materials.
 Your students may not have the same regional and/or generational customs or cultures that form your own frame of reference.

 Even the best content in the world is useless if a student can’t access it.
-From the technical side, you can check out the Tech Support Knowledge Base for details on adding content to Canvas.
+From the technical side, you can check out Digital Accessibility.
 But beyond the technical, content needs to be accessible to the diversity of ability, interest, culture, and perspective among your students.
 To do this, you should examine your different types of content for potential barriers:

 • Text can be inaccessible for non-native English speakers and students with conditions like dyslexia.